Start a Shed

 Most Men’s Sheds have the legal status of an incorporated association.
-Details on how to apply are available at http://www.commerce.wa.gov.au/consumer-protection/associations-and-clubs
+Details on how to apply are available on the Department of Commerce website.

-To obtain a copy of a constitution for a Men’s Shed that has been prepared by MSWA to meet the requirements of the WA Department of Commerce, the Australian Charities and Not-for-profit Commission and the Australian Taxation Office, please email firstname.lastname@example.org.
+You can access a template constitution for a Men’s Shed that meets the requirements of the WA Department of Commerce, the Australian Charities and Not-for-profit Commission and the Australian Taxation Office, on our Documents for Sheds web page.

-A great place to start when seeking assistance setting up a Men’s Shed is your local council.
+Your local council – A great place to start when seeking assistance setting up a Men’s Shed is your local council.
 They will often be able to provide assistance in one form or another.
-Also they will likely have other contacts and avenues that you may not be aware of.
-To find contact details for your council visit the WALGA website. www.walga.asn.au
+They will likely have other contacts and avenues that you may not be aware of.
+To find contact details for your council.
+Visit the WALGA (WA Local Government Association) website.

-Lotterywest work with community organisations that are providing services, support and inspiration to people throughout Western Australia.
-Their Grants team is happy to share their experience and can offer a sounding board, additional contacts, as well as ideas and advice. www.lotterywest.wa.gov.au/grants
+Lotterywest Grants – Lotterywest work with community organisations that are providing services, support and inspiration to people throughout WA.
+Their Grants team is happy to share their experience and can offer a sounding board, additional contacts, as well as ideas and advice.

-Country sheds could seek funding from Royalties for Regions http://www.drd.wa.gov.au/rfr/Regional-Grants-Scheme/Pages/default.aspx
+Royalties for Regions – Country sheds could seek funding from Royalties for Regions

 Australian Men’s Shed Association